Skip to content

 Actions

-During some chemical releases that happen outside a building, it is safer to stay inside the building than to evacuate the area.
-The determination of the safest action will be made by trained first responders on the scene based on the chemical.
+During some chemical releases outside a building, staying inside is safer than evacuating the area.
+Based on the chemical, trained first responders on the scene will determine the safest action.

-- Remain in place until advised by emergency personnel that it is safe to leave.
+• Remain in place until emergency personnel advise that it is safe to leave.

 If you are exposed to a hazardous material:

-- Individuals exposed to hazardous material should avoid contact with others.
+• Individuals exposed to hazardous materials should avoid contact with others.

-- Flush with copious amounts of cool water for 15 minutes, ensuring that you don’t scrub the chemical onto your skin.
+• Flush with copious amounts of cool water for 15 minutes, avoiding scrubbing the chemical onto your skin.

 Access and Functional Needs

-There are no special actions that can be taken by those with access and functional needs.
-Follow the recommendations under Severe Weather as able.
+There are no special actions that those with access and functional needs can take.
+Follow the recommendations under Severe Weather as you can.

 Run, Hide, Fight (Lockdown)

 During active threats, three separate actions are appropriate.
 During an active shooter, the actions can be interchangeable.
-For example, fighting and running may be appropriate in one situation.
-Hiding then running might be appropriate in another.
+For example, fighting and running may be relevant in one situation.
+Hiding and then running might be applicable in another situation.
 In general, running is preferable over hiding or fighting, and hiding is preferable over fighting.

 Hazards